 Matt Kindt’s Mind MGMT from Dark Horse comics is another modern masterpiece, both one of the best spy / secret organization stories I’ve ever read, and one of the most innovative comics ever.
 Highly recommended reading, and for a PG-13 audience.

 Frank Miller’s mid 80’s re-imagining of an aged Batman coming out of retirement sets up years of the macho, grim and gritty Batman we know today.
-There’s also surprising humor and inspiration here, in my favorite Batman comic for new readers.
+There’s also surprising humor and inspiration here, in one of my favorite Batman comic for new readers.

 10) Y: The Last Man

 “Y” is an epic, 60+ issue Vertigo comics series from the early 2000’s by comic book masters Brian K. Vaughn and artist Pia Guerra.
 As the title implies, “Y” explores the life of the last man on earth, in a world of all women.
+It’s a long running comic imbued with humor, heart, and humanity.

 There are a wide variety of publishers across the comic book landscape, and the most popular among them form relatively clear guides on where to start with comics.